 Plan of the paper.
 The rest of this paper is organized as follows.
 Section 2 prescribes how to compute the proposed averaging estimator in practice.
 Section 3 states and proves the main uniform dominance result of the paper along with its conditions and an inference method.
-Section 4 conducts Monte Carlo experiments using a partially linear model example to investigate the finite sample performance of the proposed averaging estimator.
+Section 4 conducts Monte Carlo (MC) experiments using a partially linear model example to investigate the finite sample performance of the proposed averaging estimator.
 Section 5 concludes.
 Appendix A gives the proofs of the results in Section 3.
 Appendix B provides the proofs of the intermediate lemmas in Appendix A. Appendix C presents an alternative method of computing the averaging weight.
-Appendix D details additional theoretical and Monte Carlos results for the example in Section 4.
+Appendix D details additional theoretical and Monte Carlo results for the example in Section 4.
 Appendix E discusses the justification for the high-level Condition 2.
-(Appendices B to E are available online in the supplementary material associated with this article, at Cambridge Core - www.cambridge.org/core/journals/econometric-theory.)
+Appendices B to E are available online in the supplementary material associated with this article.